-Telepharmacy Position StatementKPhA supports the use of telepharmacy technology to provide patient access to the services of a pharmacist when the use of such technology benefits the patient and community.
-KPhA supports the use of telepharmacy technology when limited to suitable functions of pharmacy operations and patient care that improve patient outcomes, expand access to healthcare, and enhance patient safety when direct on-site pharmacist oversight is unachievable.
+Telepharmacy Position StatementKPhA supports the use of telepharmacy technology to provide patients access to a pharmacist's services when such technology benefits the patient and community.
+KPhA supports using telepharmacy technology when limited to suitable functions of pharmacy operations and patient care that improve patient outcomes, expand access to healthcare, and enhance patient safety when direct on-site pharmacist oversight is unachievable.

-Regarding remote dispensing as a specific activity accomplished through the use of telepharmacy technology, KPhA supports the following limitations when the act of dispensing is completed by a certified pharmacy technician under remote supervision of a pharmacist, and not under immediate supervision as defined in KRS 315.010.
+Regarding remote dispensing as a specific activity accomplished through the use of telepharmacy technology, KPhA supports the following limitations when the act of dispensing is completed by a certified pharmacy technician under the remote supervision of a pharmacist and not under immediate supervision as defined in KRS 315.010.

-Certified Pharmacy Technician Qualifications: A remote dispensing site shall be staffed with a certified pharmacy technician with at least 2000 hours of community or dispensing pharmacy technician experience in Kentucky after having acquired certification.
+Certified Pharmacy Technician Qualifications: After acquiring certification, a remote dispensing site will be staffed with a certified pharmacy technician with at least 2000 hours of community or dispensing pharmacy technician experience in Kentucky.